-If you're traveling overseas with your cell phone, it's important to make sure you've thought about the different ways to save money before you go.
+If you're traveling overseas and plan to bring your cell phone, it's important to make sure you've thought about the different ways to save money before you go.

-The first place to start is by making sure your cell phone will actually work in the country you're visiting.
+The first place to start is to make sure your cell phone will actually work in the country you're visiting.
 Different service providers have different service zones, and while you can always access Wi-Fi, you may not be able to use data.
-From there, sign up for international roaming, and perhaps international data roaming plans offered by your cell phone service provider.
+From there, sign up for international roaming and perhaps international data roaming plans offered by your cell phone service provider.
 However, some service provider have terrible international data plans that either don't work, are incredibly expensive, or both.
 In that case, you should consider some money-saving alternatives for international cell phone roaming charges.
 If you travel frequently and don't mind juggling multiple devices, consider purchasing a phone specifically for international trips.
 If you want to keep your phone, but use it abroad, consider turning it into a native phone.

 Another way to save money while traveling is by turning your cell phone into a "native" cell phone by replacing the SIM card on the phone.